EARLIER WARS

 30 May 45:

-A C-47 transport plane crashed into the Atlantic Ocean off the coast of West Africa.
-WACs who had been stationed at the Army Airfield in Accra, British West Africa were onboard and enroute to their new assignments in Europe.
+A C-47 transport plane crashed into the Atlantic Ocean off Derwin Point on the coast of West Africa.
+WACs who had been stationed at the Army Airfield in Accra, British West Africa were onboard and enroute to their new assignments in Europe or stateside.
 No wreckage was ever found of the plane nor their remains.
 Pat Jernigan has provided the following names:

 USA PFC Rose Brohinsky from NY